 A cataract is essentially a cloud that forms over the lens of the eye in the capsular bag that helps the eye focus your vision.
 When a cataract forms, your vision can become cloudy and warped, and some people may even have trouble with color perception.
 Cataracts are often a normal part of the aging process, but it can be distressing to experience marked changes in your vision.
-Today, cataract surgery is one of the most routine eye surgeries available.
+Today, cataract surgery in Wichita KS is one of the most routine eye surgeries available.

 2. What Are Common Symptoms of Cataracts?